Updated August 24, 2021

-What is the Cyanide Code, and why does it matter?
+What is the Cyanide Code?

-Which part of the Cyanide Code is the most important?
+Which Part of the Cyanide Code is the Most Important?

 Essentially, every part of the Cyanide Code is important.
 During the audit process, every aspect of the operations is being examined, for instance, reviewing the verification report, walking around heap leach, checking the tailings pond, ensuring that staff are aware of safety standards and receive appropriate training such as cyanide awareness, cyanide task training and emergency response to cyanide accidents/incidents.
-The Cyanide Code is implemented and practised worldwide very successfully.
+The Cyanide Code is implemented and practiced worldwide very successfully.

 Often, stakeholders like investors and financiers do not understand how cyanide is being managed in the mining industry.
-Compliance to the Cyanide Code is a demonstration that best practices are implemented and observed.
+Compliance with the Cyanide Code is a demonstration that best practices are implemented and observed.
 For all mining companies, implementing the Cyanide Code principles and standards confirms a commitment to achieving high management standards for cyanide to the local community, government, environment agencies and other stakeholders that Health & Safety and environmental protection is of high priority.
-Adhering to the Code and its ethics has helped may mines to build trust and work towards obtaining their Social License to Operate.
+Adhering to the Code and its ethics has helped many mines to build trust and work towards obtaining their Social License to Operate.

 CyanoGuard’s device is a “plug-and-play” solution which can be implemented almost immediately and does not cause any downtime or interruption to mining operations.
 Only a minimum amount of sample (1 ml) is required for the device to make a measurement and is, therefore, safe and non-hazardous to the operator (Code 4.1).
 CyanoGuard’s digital solution provides real-time alerts (e.g. SMS, phone and WhatsApp) for results that are outside defined limits (Code 7.4).
 This critical alert feature cuts down the response time to incidents and can even prevent possible cyanide incidents from occurring in the first place.
 Efficient cyanide control also helps lower cyanide consumption while keeping gold recovery rates (Code 4.2).
 Mines will witness reductions in overall operational cost and environmental footprint as a result of lower consumption in cyanide, detox reagents and water consumption (Code 4.3).